robertopauletto/javascript/README.md

   <a name="strings--escaping"></a>
   - [6.5](#strings--escaping) Do not unnecessarily escape characters in strings. eslint: [`no-useless-escape`](https://eslint.org/docs/rules/no-useless-escape)

-    > Why?
+    > Perchè?
 Backslashes harm readability, thus they should only be present when necessary.

     ```javascript
-    // bad
+    // male
     const foo = '\'this\' \i\s \"quoted\"';

-    // good
+    // bene
     const foo = '\'this\' is "quoted"';
     const foo = `my name is '${name}'`;
     ```